epfl-vlsc/bitfiltrator/README.md

 ### Demo (locating configuration bits for named BELs)

 The [demo.py](src/demo.py) file contains a short program that prints out the SLR name, frame addresses, and frame offsets of any LUT, Flip-Flop, and 18K BRAM given as argument.
+The demo also prints out the byte offset of each FPGA configuration frame from the start of the bitstream (header included).

 ```python
 ╰─❯ python3 demo.py -h